 Index incl. dividends - Performance of the fund's benchmark during the respective year.
 Performance is expressed in percent and is converted to the currency for each share class in those cases where the index is published in another currency.
-The table shows the index including dividends.
+The table shows the index including dividends

-Management fees and other administrative or operating costs - From the 1 of January management fees and other administrative or operating costs replace ongoing charges.
-The cost measurement includes management fee and refer to the ongoing costs in the fund, excluding transaction costs for securities, interest expenses, transaction-related tax expenses and any performance-based fees.
+Management fees and other administrative or operating costs - The cost measurement includes management fee and refer to the ongoing costs in the fund, excluding transaction costs for securities, interest expenses, transaction-related tax expenses and any performance-based fees